What is Email Authentication?

 If the server does not confirm the records match or detect there was manipulation in transmission, the server can reject the message.

-That being said, SPF is a relatively simple trust indicator and works better in tandem with other, more secure protocols.
+That being said, SPF is a relatively simple trust indicator and works better in tandem with other, more secure email authentication methods.
 Put frankly, it’s a can’t-skip step in building an effective email program.

 Hidden Anchor